bentormey/btormey/src/pages/posts/feeling-overwhelmed.md

 - Where it's relatively easy and relaxed;
 - Where you are rewarded for the hard work with incredible scenery.

-I was feeling exhausted before we got there, but I kept pushing because I knew that after a certain point things couldn't feel much worse than they already did.
+I was feeling exhausted before we got to the summit, but I kept pushing because I knew that after a certain point things couldn't feel much worse than they already did.

 At some point it becomes a question of accepting that it will be hard and you have to tune out the thoughts that are telling you to quit.